aaagab/nargs/developer.md

 **_is_custom_builtin**: Property defines if argument `is_custom_builtin`.
 The main use for this attribute is when developer creates special arguments like usage and help.
 Argument with `is_custom_builtin=True` do not trigger parent error if parent is root argument, argument `need_child` is True, no child arguments are provided and all child arguments have `is_custom_builtin=True`.
 `_is_custom_builtin` creates the `NodeDfn().dy` dictionary key: `is_custom_builtin`.

 **_is_usage**: Property sets the usage argument for the arguments' definition tree.
 It is only useful if developer disables built-in usage in order to create his or her own usage. `_is_usage` can only be assigned to one argument and this argument has to be on node level 2.
-In order to set a usage node the following node properties are enforced: `allow_parent_fork=True, allow_siblings=True, is_custom_builtin=True, fork=False, repeat="replace", required=False`.
+In order to set a usage node the following node properties are enforced: `allow_parent_fork=True, allow_siblings=True, is_custom_builtin=True, fork=False, preset=False, repeat="replace", required=False`.
 When `_is_usage` is set to True, argument can have an alias with a question mark and any of the authorized alias's prefixes i.e. `?, +?, -?, --?, /?, :?, _?`.
 The usage argument has its CliArg attribute `_previous_dfn` set with the previous NodeDfn argument used before the usage argument (see also [Nargs get_args /`_dfn`](#nargs-getargs) to have more information on how to set custom help and usage).
 `_is_usage` creates the `NodeDfn().dy` dictionary key: `is_usage`.

 **_label**: Property provides a label for argument's values.
 Label is printed with help or usage commands i.e. for `label: FRUIT` help prints `[--item [<str:FRUIT>]]`. `_label` must be a string or null. `_label` can't be set when property `_in` is set.
 More information on `_label` property when `_values` is not set is available at [Properties Explained / `_values` / `Values implicit logic` ](#properties-explained).